Graylog2/se-poc-docs/src/On Prem POC/installing graylog-server.md

 ---
 ⚠️ **NOTE**

-The below command will set graylog-server to use 8GB of RAM.
-Please verify your graylog server is configured with 16GB of RAM.
+The below command will set graylog-server to use 2GB of HEAP.

 ---